Healthdirect Free Australian health advice you can count on.

 What is a tonsillectomy?

 Your tonsils are 2 small glands in the back of the throat, 1 on each side.
-They help you deal with infections, particularly in childhood.
-In some situations, you may need to have an operation to remove your tonsils, called a tonsillectomy.
+They help your body deal with infections, particularly in childhood.
+In some situations, you may need to have an operation to remove your tonsils.
+This operation is called a tonsillectomy.

-Tonsillectomy is a common surgery performed in children, but it is also done in adults.
+Tonsillectomy is a common surgery performed in children, but it is also sometimes needed for adults.

 Why is a tonsillectomy performed?

-You might need your tonsils taken out if you have regular or repeated problems with inflammation or infection in your tonsils (tonsillitis) or around the tonsils.
-Sometimes people have their tonsils removed because they are big enough to cause breathing problems or sleep disorders.
+You might need your tonsils taken out if you have frequent problems with inflammation or infection in your tonsils (tonsillitis) or around your tonsils.
+Sometimes people have their tonsils removed because they are so big that cause breathing problems or sleep disorders.

 How do I prepare for a tonsillectomy?